Amy Name Meaning: Origins & Significance

 Famous People Named Amy

 If ya are considering naming yar child Amy, it might be interesting to know that there are many famous people who share this name.
-Here are some notable actors, singers, authors, and athletes named Amy.
+Here are some notable actors, singers, authors, & athletes named Amy.

-Actors and Comedians
+Actors & Comedians

-Singers and Songwriters
+Singers & Songwriters

-Amy Grant is an American singer-songwriter who has won multiple Grammy Awards and sold over 30 million records worldwide.
+Amy Grant is an American singer-songwriter who has won multiple Grammy Awards & sold over 30 million records worldwide.
 Amy Winehouse was a British singer-songwriter who won multiple Grammy Awards before her untimely death in 2011.
-Amy Lee is an American singer-songwriter who is best known as the lead vocalist of the band Evanescence.
+Amy Lee is an American singer-songwriter who is best known as the lead vocalist of the b& Evanescence.
 Amy MacDonald is a Scottish singer-songwriter who has released multiple successful albums in the UK.

-Authors and Poets
+Authors & Poets

 Athletes

 Amy Van Dyken is an American former competitive swimmer who won six Olympic gold medals during her career.
 Amy Acuff is an American former high jumper who competed in four Olympic Games.
-Amy Rodriguez is an American soccer player who has won multiple Olympic gold medals and a FIFA Women’s World Cup.
+Amy Rodriguez is an American soccer player who has won multiple Olympic gold medals & a FIFA Women’s World Cup.

-Amy in Literature and Art
+Amy in Literature & Art

 Amy in Novels